-Graduate level writing is expected of all students in the Occupational Therapy program.
-This includes correct grammar, spelling, punctuation, sentence structure, and use of APA style.
-The Learning Resource Center and the Student Services department offers a variety of resources and assistance to students for improving their writing skills.
+Graduate level writing is expected of all students in the MSOT program.
+This includes correct grammar, spelling, punctuation, sentence structure, and use of American Psychological Association (APA) Publication Manual, 6th edition.
+The Learning Resource Center and the Student Services department offer a variety of resources and assistance to students for improving their writing skills.